‘RHONJ’ Star Danielle Staub & Oliver Maier Call It Quits After Quickie Engagement

 — Us Weekly (@usweekly) March 5, 2019

 Staub has been engaged a whopping 21 times, reported Us Weekly.
-She has had three marriages; to Caffrey in 2018, Kevin Maher from 1986 to 1987 and Thomas Staub from 1993-2007.
-She is a mother to two adult daughters with Staub; Christine and Jillian.
+She has had three marriages: Caffrey in 2018, Kevin Maher from 1986 to 1987, and Thomas Staub from 1993 to 2007.
+She is a mother to two adult daughters with Staub, Christine and Jillian.

-TMZ reported on March 3 that Staub’s daughters were “pushing back” against her union with Oliver.
-Staub confirmed this to the news outlet but did not explain further why her daughters reacted in such a way.
+TMZ reported on March 3 that Staub’s daughters were “pushing back” against her union with Maier.
+Staub confirmed this to the news outlet, but did not explain further why her daughters reacted in such a way.

-The reality star is expected to begin filming season 10 of The Real Housewives of New Jersey shortly.
+The reality star is expected to begin filming Season 10 of The Real Housewives of New Jersey shortly.
 She will not hold a starring role in the series, but will instead be featured as a “friend” of the women on the show.

 The Real Housewives of New Jersey, which airs on Bravo, will star Teresa Giudice, Melissa Gorga, Dolores Catania, Margaret Josephs, Jennifer Aydin, and Jackie Goldschneider.